rakus/extensible-maven-completion/README.md

 ### Execute

+**Classic**
 1. Copy the file `_maven-completion.bash` to `$HOME/.maven-completion.bash`
 2. Add the following line to your `.bashrc`:
    ```
    [ -f "$HOME/.maven-completion.bash" ] && . "$HOME/.maven-completion.bash"
    ```

+**Bash Completion on Demand**

+Copy the file `_maven-completion.bash` to `$HOME/.local/share/bash-completion/completions/mvn`

+This way the completion is only loaded if completion for the command `mvn` is needed.
+Due to that the Bash starts up faster.

+**Create Completion Extensions**

-3. Run the command `bin/mvn-comp-create-extension.sh --all` (see below)
+Run the command `bin/mvn-comp-create-extension.sh --all`.
-4. Start a new shell (or source `.maven-completion.bash`)

-In step 3 the command `bin/mvn-comp-create-extension.sh --all` scans the local repository for Maven plugins will generate a completion extension for each.
+This command scans the local repository for Maven plugins and will generate a completion extension for each.
 The completion extension are stored in the directory `$HOME/.mvn-completion.d`.

 The script might issue error messages for plugins without goals (yes, this is possible).
 Just ignore them.